-Objective: The aim of the present study was to investigate the effects of buserelin on the development of follicles, apoptosis index, and steroid hormones level.
+Objective: To investigate the effects of buserelin on the development of follicles, apoptosis index and steroid hormones level.

-Methods: Twenty four 3 month old female rats were randomly divided into three groups, that is, a low dose group, a high dose group and a control group (n = 8).
-Buserelin and normal saline were injected subcutaneously for five days.
+Methods: Twenty-four 3-month-old female rats were randomly divided into three groups: a low-dose group, a high-dose group and a control group (n = 8).
+Buserelin and normal saline were injected subcutaneously for 5 days.
 Thirty days after the first injection, the ovaries were removed for staining.
-Moreover, blood samples were collected and centrifuged.
-Their serum was used for measuring estradiol and progesterone levels using Enzyme-Linked Immunosorbent Assay (ELISA).
+Blood samples were collected and centrifuged.
+Their serum was used for measuring estradiol and progesterone levels, using enzyme-linked immunosorbent assay.

-Results: The findings revealed a significant decrease in the mean of secondary and graffian follicles in the high dose group as compared with the control group (P= 0.037, P= 0.034, respectively).
-The serum estradiol level increased significantly in the high dose group as compared with the low dose and control groups (P= 0.027, P= 0.047, respectively).
+Results: The findings revealed a significant decrease in the mean of secondary and Graafian follicles in the high-dose group compared with the control group (p = 0.037, p = 0.034, respectively).
+The serum estradiol level increased significantly in the high-dose group, compared with the low-dose and control groups (p = 0.027, p = 0.047, respectively).
 The serum progesterone level decreased, although not significantly.
-In contrast to the control group, the significant increase of apoptotic cell death was found in primordial, unilaminar and multilaminar follicles in high dose group (P= 0.004, P= 0.049, P= 0.047, respectively).
+In contrast to the control group, the significant increase of apoptotic cell death was found in primordial, unilaminar and multi-laminar follicles in the high-dose group (p = 0.004, p = 0.049, p = 0.047, respectively).

 Conclusion: The findings of this study suggest that short-term administration of high-dose buserelin increases the serum estradiol level and apoptosis in the granulosa cells but has an inhibitory effect on follicular development.